RalphAS/PseudospectraView.jl/README.md

 plot of base-10 logarithms of inverse resolvent norms) should be shown in the main display.

+The GUI is not yet "self-sufficient"; some important diagnostic messages and a few prompts for user input are still sent to the REPL.

 The default mesh is very coarse; adjust the grid size and axis limits to taste and press the "Update" button to recompute.